-Objective: Canadians, whether living across the country or next door to the site, feel a sense of connection to Signal Hill National Historic Site.
+Objective: Canadians, whether living across the country or next door to the site, feel connected to Signal Hill National Historic Site.
 Residents of the Signal Hill neighbourhood engage with Parks Canada in the stewardship of the rich natural and cultural history protected within the site's boundaries.